fbie/parallel-functional-lectures/Readme.md

 5. What would it take to add lambda expressions and application to the language?
 Can you implement it?
 Give it a try!
 It would be nice if you could bind lambdas to names using ```let```.
 All lambdas should only be of type ```(-> Number Number)```.

+6. The file also contains the definition of a very simple and tiny type inference algorithm.
+Because our language is not polymorphic, it only contains types for numbers and booleans.
+Extend it such that all the new functions you have added can be type checked.
+For extra points, you can also implement polymorphic functions and then implement Hindley-Milner type inference for them.

 Some test expressions:

 For 1: